 A love for natural wood products and useful designs fueled Mac’s desire to make simple wooden gifts for family and friends.
 In 1981 he began a 2 year stint in a cabinet shop in Galax, Virginia where he learned much about modern residential cabinetry while experimenting with advanced table saw techniques during his lunch hour.
 In addition to acoustic instruments, Mac was drawn to larger furniture and cabinet designs of the most practical nature.
 One of his first furniture projects was a blanket chest using black walnut with raised panels of exotic Deodar cedar obtained locally for his first anniversary gift to his wife, Jenny.
 He went on to build cabinets professionally during the late 1980’s in his first shop which today is a restored historic Oddfellows Hall /museum located in downtown Blacksburg, Virginia.
 He began his first business called Mac’s Custom Woodshop in 1987 with a large order for custom bookcases more than 20 offices in the then new Pamplin Hall annex on the Virginia Tech campus.
 In 1991 he moved his shop to a larger space in Christiansburg, Virginia where he began changing his way of building kitchen and bath cabinets to a more contemporary European frameless style for which he is known today.
 His versatility is such that today he produces several styles of construction depending on customer preferences and the type of project.

 Mac Traynham of Floyd County became interested in handmade instruments in 1975 when he commissioned a friend build him a Gibson RB-100 copy on which to play a three finger style of Bluegrass and other experimental music.
 He became even more interested after commissioning Wayne Henderson to build him a Martin D-28 style guitar in 1976.
 Being attracted to beautiful woods and a serious player of Southwest Virginia style clawhammer banjo music, Mac built his first banjo in 1978 using recycled birdseye maple flooring that had been previously made into a door.
 During the late 70s and early 80s, he continued to make banjos and was part of an instrument makers seminar at the 1981 National Folk Festival.
 Being interested in all aspects of instrument making and playing, he visited the shops of and got tips from many of the area’s renown instrument makers including Olen Gardner, Kyle Creed, Arthur Conner, Albert Hash, and Wayne Henderson.
 Over the years, he has experimented with classic tone designs and today is known for making beautiful banjos that have a superior tone.
-He most recently was a master banjo maker in the Virginia Foundation for the Humanities’ 2009 Apprenticeship program.
+He was recognized as a master banjo maker in the Virginia Foundation for the Humanities 2009 Apprenticeship Program.

 Mac Traynham is a deep rooted native of Virginia.
 Born in the Tidewater area in 1954, he was musically inclined at a young age, growing up with musical parents in the 1960’s in Oxford, North Carolina.